 "Domestic Violence" is a pattern of behavior in which one person uses physical, sexual, economic or emotional abuse to control the victim.
-This behavior specifically includes assaults or an assault and battery of a person's spouse or former spouse, an individual with whom he or she has or has had a dating relationship, an individual with whom he or she has or has had a dating relationship, an individual with whom he or she has had a child in common, or a resident or former resident of his or her household.
+This behavior specifically includes assaults or an assault and battery of a person's spouse or former spouse, an individual with whom he or she has or has had a dating relationship, an individual with whom he or she has had a child in common, or a resident or former resident of his or her household.

 MCL 750.81(2) considers "domestic violence" a misdemeanor punishable by imprisonment for not more than 93 days or a fine of not more than \$500.00, or both.